Depression & Bipolar Mood Disorders in Portland

 What if treatment costs too much?

 Cost is a very valid concern.
 Thankfully, most patients realize they are able to afford depression treatment after talking with their insurance companies.
+Many Portland-area insurance plans, including those from major employers in the Pearl District and downtown, provide mental health coverage.

 It's also worth mentioning that I work very efficiently—many of my patients get better at a faster pace and experience more complete relief under my care.
 This investment can save you time and money down the line, ensuring that you don't have to continue spending money on treating your depression years down the road.